Kalshi vs Polymarket: Which Is Beter? Markets, Fees & More

 Kalshi spent years securing regulatory approval from the CFTC to operate legally in the United States.
 Every market it lists must be reviewed and cleared, a slow but deliberate process that builds credibility with regulators and users alike.

-Because Kalshi operates under U.S. financial laws, it provides a clear path for Americans to trade on everything from inflation rates to election outcomes, with no crypto wallet or VPN required.
-As of 2026, Kalshi is leaning on “federal preemption” to offer sports and election markets nationwide, though it is currently fighting state-level challenges in jurisdictions like Nevada and Massachusetts.
+Because Kalshi operates under U.S. financial laws, it offers Americans a way to trade on markets like inflation and elections without a crypto wallet or VPN.
+As of 2026, it is relying on “federal preemption” to expand sports and election markets nationwide, despite ongoing state-level challenges in Nevada and Massachusetts, and is currently unavailable in AZ, IL, MA, MD, MI, MT, NV, and OH.

 This structure appeals to both institutional and retail users seeking consistent liquidity and transparency.